redcurry/LearningFSharp/DomainModelingMadeFunctional/notes.md

 * Use partial application to build "baked-in" function, i.e., functions with some parameters applied, so that the baked-in function only takes a single paramater, making it easier to use in deeper functions

+## Chapter 10

+* Domain errors are expected as part of the business process, so the business will have procedures in place to deal with such errors, and the code should reflect those processes

+* Panics are errors that leave the system in an unknown state, such as out of memory, divide by zero, or null reference

+* Infrastructure errors are expected as part of the architecture but not part of the business, such as network timeout or authentication failure

+* Panics are best handled by raising an exception and catching it in a top-level function (such as main)

+* Domain errors and some types of infrastructure errors are best handled as part of the domain (e.g., using Result type)

+* Model errors as choice types, grouped by workflow

+* Create bind and map functions to convert functions to two-track (Result input and output) functions, putting them in a Result module, so they can be called as Result.bind, etc.

+* Sometimes a mapError function will be needed to pass different error types (inside Result) to subsequent functions

+* When converting exceptions to Result, only catch those exceptions relevant to the domain; others should be allowed to be caught somewhere else

+* In more complicated code (that can't just use pipeline), you may need to use a "computation expression" and use let!

+* Use a special function to convert list of Result to a Result of list, which makes more sense when doing error checking